 - If you don’t use it, don’t want it, or don’t need it, get rid of it.
 You can toss it, recycle it, or donate it (one person’s trash is another person’s treasure), but don’t keep it.
 If you use it, but only rarely, store it (or if it’s your office, in a high or low place) to leave easy-access space for things you use more often.
 Also, put a date on the box.
 With rare exceptions, if you haven’t opened the box in a year, whatever is inside is probably not something you need.

 - When you take something out of its designated space to use it, put it back immediately after you’re finished with it.
-Sounds simple, but it actually takes practice and commitment.
+It sounds simple, but it actually takes practice and commitment.

 - Don’t let papers pile up.
 Random papers strewn everywhere can be Public Enemy #1 when it comes to stressful clutter.
 We’re inundated with mail, flyers, menus, memos, newspapers, and the like.
 The key is to be conscious of what you bring and what others bring into your spaces.
 Go through these papers as soon as you can, tossing what you don’t need and storing what is necessary in its proper place.

 - Make it fun!
-As you’re going about and cleaning things out, put on some of your favourite tunes.
-The more up-beat, the better!
-Not only will you enjoy the tunes, the time will pass faster and you’ll probably work faster than you would without the music.
+As you’re going about and cleaning things out, put on some of your favorite tunes.
+The more upbeat, the better!
+Not only will you enjoy the tunes, but the time will also pass faster and you’ll probably work faster than you would without the music.